 We then went to meet our guide in the courtyard of the Town Hall.
 I was very excited to start learning more about this beautiful city.
 She showed us around the building and took us to the top, where we had a great view of the city.

 This was amazing because the sun was shining and the views were mesmerising.
 It was very hot – about 30C!
 We were so lucky as back home in London it was already starting to get cold.
-We were lucky that the weather was actually very kind to us for the whole weekend.
+In fact, we were lucky that the weather was actually very kind to us for the whole weekend.

 Angoulême is located on the banks of the Charente River.
 It has long been associated with paper.
 It became the capital of paper in the Middle Ages and nowadays it is renowned as the capital of the image and more particularly, of the comic strip, with its annual festival and new museum.